sandeepverana/Postgresql/Postgres-practise.md

 Time: 2.937 ms
 ```
 When you refresh data for a materialized view,
-PosgreSQL locks the entire table therefore you cannot query data against it.
+PostgreSQL locks the entire table therefore you cannot query data against it.

-REFRESH MATERIALIZED VIEW CONCURRENTLY view_name;
+> REFRESH MATERIALIZED VIEW CONCURRENTLY view_name;

 With CONCURRENTLY option, PostgreSQL creates a temporary updated version of the materialized view,
-compares two versions, and performs INSERT and UPDATE only the differences.
+compares two versions and performs INSERT and UPDATE only the differences.

 You can query against the materialized view while it is being updated.